 Tyler Berding, founding partner of Berding & Weil LLP, has represented the commercial and residential real estate industry since 1974.
 Mr. Berding has litigated numerous building product and construction failures.
-The firm has resolved over 700 complex construction-defect claims in California, Florida, Arizona and Hawaii.
-His special expertise has been in water intrusion, soil issues, failed building systems, and building-product failures.
+The firm has resolved over 900 complex construction-defect claims in California, Florida, Nevada, Arizona and Hawaii.
+His special expertise has been in building envelope issues, soil claims, and building-product failures.
 He primarily represents residential building owners and commercial investors.
 Mr. Berding is a seasoned trial lawyer who has successfully litigated hundreds of construction defect cases.

 Mr. Berding founded the law firm of Berding & Weil LLP, with his partner Steven Weil in 1988.
 He has participated in the drafting of legislation affecting both commercial and residential real estate issues.
 He has frequently testified before legislative committees and served as a member of the California Department of Real Estate's Task Force on Common Interest Developments.

 B.A. in Political Science, 1966, California State University, East Bay

 M.A. in Government Administration, 1969, Claremont Graduate School